We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Histamines produce unpleasant symptoms during an allergic reaction, such as sneezing, a runny nose, and itchy eyes.
+Histamines trigger swelling and cause blood vessels to dilate.
+This leads to symptoms such as sneezing, a runny nose, and itchy eyes.

-Antihistamines are available over the counter (OTC) and by prescription.
-These medications can be in the form of tablets, liquid, nasal sprays, creams, and eye drops.
+Antihistamines are available over the counter or by prescription.
+They come as tablets, liquids, nasal sprays, creams, and eye drops.

-Older antihistamines, such as Benadryl and Chlor-Trimeton, relieve allergy symptoms but can cause drowsiness.
-People should avoid driving while using these medications.
+Older antihistamines, such as diphenhydramine (Benadryl) and chlorphenamine (Chlor-Trimeton), relieve allergy symptoms but can cause drowsiness.
+Avoid driving while using these medications.

 Other common side effects of these older antihistamines include:

-Newer antihistamines have fewer side effects and are less likely to cause drowsiness, except Zyrtec.
-These medications come in tablet form.
-Brands include Allegra, Alavert, Clarinex, Claritin, Zyrtec, and Xyzal.
+Newer antihistamines have fewer side effects and are less likely to cause drowsiness, except cetirizine (Zyrtec).
+These medications come as tablets, and some brand-name options include Allegra, Alavert, Clarinex, Claritin, and Xyzal.

 Common side effects of these antihistamines include: